ShashikaVirajh/react-redux-saga/README.md

 ## Tech Stack Used

 Typescript - for type safety
-Redux tool kit - as the redux library
+Redux saga - as the redux library
+Typed redux saga - for saga types
 Mui - As the UI library
 Axios - to make API requests